From director to keyworker to trustee to volunteer, our team is made up of an agile group of like minded people brought together by a shared goal.

 I help run our 365 Shelter and Caring at Christmas project, directly helping homeless and vulnerable people in our city.
 I’m also involved with our Growing for Bristol project and developing our Survival Handbook in partnership with the Bristol Homeless Connect website to provide an information resource for people in need in Bristol.

-My job is to raise the profile of the charity and source public funding and support for all of our work.
-I lead on strategising and implementing our fundraising and communications work alongside engaging new supporters and partners to champion the team and enable them to do the brilliant work they do helping people in our city.
+My job is to raise the profile of the charity and source public funding and support for our work.
+I lead on developing and delivering our fundraising and communications work, alongside engaging new supporters and partners to champion our work and help create change in the city.

 My role at Caring in Bristol covers a variety of different projects.
 I assist in the day to day management of the 365 Shelter which involves anything from recruiting and training new volunteers, to doing the laundry!
 I am also assisting in the development of the Bristol Homeless Connect website and Caring at Breakfast project.